twozinGoat/TralhasSU/README.md

 # TralhasSU
-A Magisk module for optimization, iOS emojis, hiding/cleaning strokes and enabling blur in Android 12+ ROMs *if you want to disable the blur, go to the "common" folder at the root of the module and change "=1" to "=0" in the line "ro.surface_flinger.supports_background_blur"* ⚡💯
+​A Magisk module designed for system optimization, iOS emojis, and UI enhancements.
+It focuses on hiding root and bootloader status, removing debugging traces, and improving disk performance for a smoother experience.
+Additionally, it enables/disable blur on Android 12+ roms.